Dragon Warrior II (NES)

 - In the North American version, the priest in the Monolith of Rhone will automatically revive any dead party member in addition to fully restore all party members' HP.
 In the Japanese version, he only restores your HP.

 - Besides the graphical censorship, the North American version removed all religious content from the game's script.
-The Great Priest Hargon is referred to as a wizard and sorcerer, Shrines became Monoliths and so on.
+The High Priest Hargon is referred to as a wizard and sorcerer, Shrines became Monoliths and so on.
 Finally, the game's full title in Japan (seen on the box and manual) is ドラゴンクエストＩＩ：悪霊の神々 (lit.
 Dragon Quest II: Demon Gods).

 The Dragon Warrior / Dragon Quest series